oguzhan-dogru/oguzhan-dogru.github.io/_posts/interface-tracking/2022-11-01-interface-tracking.md

 Agent 3: Optimizes the operation point.

-The controller moves the interface to the operation point while satisfying constraints.
+The controllers moves the estimated interface to the operation point while satisfying constraints.

 Check out the [Video][video].